You are tuned to the most listened-to radio talk show in America, a program often copied, mimicked, imitated, duplicated, but never equaled.

 So his message is, look, I may be a crook, but she's a liberal.

-And airport officials said Friday that they will consider setting aside a private area for prayer and meditation at the request of imams concerned about the removal of six Muslim clerics from a U.S. Airways flight last week.
+And airport officials said Friday that they will consider setting aside a private area for prayer and meditation at the request of Imams concerned about the removal of six Muslim clerics from a U.S. Airways flight last week.

-Paul International Airport, said other airports have meditation rooms used for prayers or by passengers who simply need quiet time.
+Steve Wareham, director of Minneapolis-St. Paul International Airport, said other airports have meditation rooms used for prayers or by passengers who simply need quiet time.

-Um but that's not the objective.
+But that's not the objective.

 We want to see them.